• Skip to primary navigation

 • Cook until golden and soft – approximately 20-30 minutes.

-• Wash your herbs, shake and pat dry, then chop the parsley and strip the leaves from the mint stems.
+• Wash your herbs, shake and pat dry, then chop the parsley leaves and strip the leaves from the mint stems.

 • Add your dressing ingredients in a small glass jar, season and shake.